 3. A fair chance to comply with your rules

 A warning gives your guests and residents a fair chance to follow the parking rules, especially if you’re rolling out a new parking program like Parking Boss.
-If you are implementing new parking rules, you may even want to allow a grace period while residents adjust.
+If you are implementing new apartment parking rules, you may even want to allow a grace period while residents adjust.
 This can also help enforce compliance and reduce angry complaints about unexpected towing.

 “We are easily able to reach out to the vehicles that are violating parking rules (wrong parking spot, parked in a fire lane) so long as they have a parking permit.
 This has made it so we have to tow less, while keeping compliance much higher.” –Jeremy H., Leasing Consultant